Pulmonary Rehabilitation

 Your rehab team often includes doctors, nurses, physical therapists, respiratory therapists, exercise specialists and dietitians.
 Together, these health professionals create a personal program to meet your specific needs.

 Pulmonary rehab is so much more than just exercise.
 It is education and support for people living with lung disease.
 After you've been going to PR for a while, you may be able to do some of the exercises at home.
-Always check with your doctor before starting an exercise routine at home.
+Always check with your provider before starting an exercise routine at home.

 There are many factors to consider when selecting a pulmonary rehabilitation program.
 If you haven’t already, be sure to consult with your healthcare provider to determine if pulmonary rehab is a good fit for you.